Pseudospectral phenomena and the origin of the non-Hermitian skin effect: One-dimensional Hatano-Nelson model

+where the vectors can now be chosen to be orthonormal so that $\||v_n\rangle\langle u_n|\|=1$.
+The norm (amplification) is therefore determined entirely by the singular values $s_n$.
+For a topologically protected singular value $s_1(E)$ we have, in particular

+The response is determined by the smallest singular value $s_1(E)$ and $|u_1\rangle$ is the optimal source profile to drive this response while $|v_1\rangle$ is the profile of the response.}
-To summarize, the eigenspectrum of non-normal operators such as the Hatano–Nelson Hamiltonian is highly unstable to generic perturbations and therefore cannot encode topological information.
-Although generalized Brillouin zone constructions can reproduce the open-boundary eigenspectrum of the Hatano–Nelson model, they necessarily miss the topological structure of the system, which for finite systems is instead encoded in the singular value spectrum.
-The non-Hermitian skin effect is a consequence of non-normality combined with non-reciprocal transport and is, in general, unrelated to topology.
-In the single-band Hatano–Nelson model, this distinction is obscured because both non-normality and winding originate from the same parameter, the non-reciprocity $t_R/t_L$.
-Moreover, the model with OBC is quasi-Hermitian, which renders its spectrum unusually stable against certain local perturbations and thus further masks the generic spectral instability underlying the skin effect.
-The Hatano–Nelson model therefore intertwines spectral instability and winding in a way that can easily lead to the mistaken impression that the non-Hermitian skin effect is a topological phenomenon.

-The one-dimensional Hatano-Nelson model already shows that the NHSE is tied to the spectral instability of a non-normal operator, whereas the topological content of the problem is encoded in the index and the singular-value spectrum.
-However, because in a single-band model non-reciprocity simultaneously produces both non-normality and point-gap winding, the two effects cannot be fully disentangled.
-To separate them explicitly, we now turn to a Hatano--Nelson ladder, which is a two-band model where the winding structure and the non-normal pumping mechanism can be varied independently.
+To summarize, the eigenspectrum of non-normal operators such as the Hatano–Nelson Hamiltonian is highly unstable to generic perturbations and therefore cannot encode stable topological information.
+Although generalized Brillouin zone constructions can reproduce the open-boundary eigenspectrum, they necessarily miss the topological structure, which for finite systems is instead encoded in the singular-value spectrum.
+The non-Hermitian skin effect is a consequence of non-normality combined with non-reciprocal transport and is, in general, unrelated to topology. \js{In clean one-band models, such as the Hatano-Nelson model, this distinction is obscured because point-gap winding does predict the boundary reconstruction when cutting the clean system open.
+The skin modes occurring in the clean OBC case are, however, fragile to generic perturbations and therefore do not represent stable topological objects.} \js{This is not immediately obvious for the Hatano-Nelson model with OBC because this model is quasi-Hermitian}, which renders its spectrum unusually stable against certain local perturbations, masking the generic spectral instability underlying the skin effect. \js{Scalar one-band models such as the} Hatano–Nelson model therefore intertwine spectral instability and winding in a way that can easily lead to the mistaken impression that the non-Hermitian skin effect is a topological phenomenon.
+To separate them explicitly, we now turn to a Hatano--Nelson ladder, which is a \js{clean} two-band model where the winding structure and the non-normal pumping mechanism can be varied independently.
 This will allow us to provide examples of the NHSE without point-gap winding as well as of point-gap winding without the NHSE.